Top Rated Roof Coating Application & Restoration

 Silicone roof coatings combine solvents and a catalyst in a silicone base, creating a reliable rooftop for your facility.
 Known as “cool roofs,” these UV- and heat-reflecting waterproof systems erode slowly and don’t harden or shatter with age.

 Silicone roof coatings also offer flexibility in installation, color, and design.
-Our contractors at Maxx Roof LLC can install silicone coatings over virtually any rooftop, including:
+Our crews can install silicone coatings over virtually any rooftop, including:

 - Modified bitumen roofing